Aristaeus the Elder: Solid Loci, in five books

 Aristaeus's lost work on the Solid Loci was an intermediate treatise on conic sections.
 Because it was not introductory this inspired Apollonius to fully treat the basics of conics.
 Pappus lists the five Solid Loci as the next set of book sto read after Apollonius's eight Conics in his Treasury of Analysis.
 Even though only the title of this work survives, we can be sure pertained to conics because Pappus in another place describes it as "five books of conic elements".

 Comparison of the Five Figures

 A lost book that compared the regular polehedra when inscribed within the same spheres.
 Thomas Heath in his history of Greek mathematics notes, "Hypsicles (who lived in Alexandria) says also that Aristaeus, in a work entitled Comparison of the five figures, proved that the same circle circumscribes both the pentagon of the dodecahedron and the triangle of the icosahedron inscribed in the same sphere; whether this Aristaeus is the same as the Aristaeus of the Solid Loci, the elder contemporary of Euclid, we do not know."
 Current scholarship suggests that it was a genuine work of his.
 This book may have inspired Book XIII of Euclid's Elements.
-Curiously, Apollonius also wrote a work on the same subject.
+Apollonius also wrote a work on the same subject.